-- The Lloyd's Register Safety Accelerator innovation challenges offers trial funding and partnerships with leading marine and energy experts: Kotug and Gassco.
+- The Lloyd's Register Safety Accelerator innovation challenge offers trial funding and partnerships with leading marine and energy experts: Kotug and Gassco.

 - Programme seeks safetytech innovators exploring the theme of human safety onboard ships and floating platforms.

 - Winning startups will receive additional support from Plug and Play Tech Centre and Lloyd's Register.